garlic0x1/cloud-machines/README.md

 A lightweight image for kubernetes automation

 # hackbox
-More fully featured image, with vim, bash, the seclists repo, and an entrypoint
+More fully featured image, with vim, bash, the seclists repo, and an entrypoint to ssh into and use